camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/migration-readiness.md

 1. Migrate development artifacts
    1. Adjust your BPMN models (only in rare cases you have to touch your DMN models)
    2. Adjust your development project (remove embedded engine, add Zeebe client)
-   3. Refactor your code to use the Zeebe client API
+   3. Refactor your code to use the Zeebe API, likely via a Zeebe client
    4. Refactor your glue code or use [the Java Delegate adapter project](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/camunda-7-adapter), a community supported tool.
 2. Migrate workflow engine data